The Kona Coffee Cultural Festival

 Nov 7th-9th Festival Ho’olaule’a, Concerts and Seminars at the Makaeo County Pavilion

 Nov 9th – Marathon & Half Marathon at Coconut Grove Marketplace

 Nov 10th – Grand Finale – A Taste of Kona at the Sheraton

 Over the course of ten action-packed days, the Kona Coffee Cultural Festival rewards visitors with historical exhibits and presentations, a lantern parade, a coffee and art stroll, arts and crafts displays, free coffee making tips and tricks, concerts, a farmer’s market, and two main attractions: the Miss Kona Coffee Scholarship Pageant and the Kona Coffee Cultural Festival Cupping Competition.

-Cupping is a term used by coffee professionals as a method to evaluate and assess single estate coffee (meaning one producer) in a blind fashion.
+Cupping is a term used by coffee professionals as a method to evaluate and assess specialty coffee in a blind fashion.
 It’s the formal process for testing the aroma and taste for individual coffees, with testers deeply inhaling the scent, then slurping a small amount of the coffee so that it crosses to the back of the tongue and is absorbed fully into the mouth for tasting.
 Coffee is measured and graded by texture, sweetness, acidity, overall flavor, and the aftertaste.